Chocolate candy bouquets can be quite elegant!

 Experiment and have fun!
 Just be sure to leave room above for your floral foam and you'll be set.

-If you choose to include loose candy like shown to the left, I suggest first enclosing it in a clear cellophane bag so that your gift recipient knows it is safe to eat.
+If you choose to include loose candy, it's best to first enclose it in a clear cellophane bag, so that your gift recipient knows it is safe to eat.

 To do this, put the bag in first, then pour in the candy, twist and tie the top.
 Last, just tuck down the top and insert your floral foam on top.